ATNF/askapsdp/Code/Components/CP/docs/current/doc/platform/processing.rst

 Submitting a job:
 -----------------

-Magnus uses PBSPro for Job scheduling, however the below examples use a Cray specific customisation to declare the resources required.
+This section describes the job execution environment on the ASKAP Central Processor.
+The system uses PBSPro for Job scheduling, however the below examples use a Cray specific customisation to declare the resources required.
 An example qsub file is::

     #!/bin/bash -l